 When a guy says he’s going to the gym it’s usually to work abs, or chest, maybe legs.
 Do you hear many guys saying that they plan on working their shoulders?
-Sure, the shoulders aren’t a part of your body that most find essential to attractiveness but compare a guy with a ripped torso with boulder-like shoulders to one that has nice abs and unimpressive shoulders and you’ll suddenly realize that shoulders should be a main part of your workout regimen.
+Sure, the shoulders aren’t a part of your body that most find essential to attractiveness but compare a guy with a ripped torso with boulder-like shoulders to one that has nice abs and unimpressive shoulders and you’ll then realise how important shoulder workouts are and understand that shoulders should be a main part of your workout regimen.

 What’s the best shoulder exercise?
 The shrug?
 Row?
 Perhaps the lateral raise?
 Sure, these are all good exercises that will have their share of benefits but to build your shoulders you should be doing one move in particular: the overhead press.